 - 1 ounce semi-sweet chocolate, grated -approximately

-- Combine cornstarch and sugar in saucepan, stir in cherries and juice.
+- Combine cornstarch and sugar in saucepan, stir in cherries and cherry syrup.

 - Make a border around the edge of the bottom cake, then add some whipped cream.

 - Add 2nd cake on top of cherry filling.